 You’re up and running.
 Now, you can start adding your own content and tell people where to find it.

 If you want to keep improving and growing your site, then check out the following guide.
-It will help to take your site to the next level.
+It will help to take your site to the next level in 2020.

 Also, if you have found this page useful, then please share it.
 I love to know that other people are getting their sites up and on the Web in a flash.